On The Buses was a 70s broadcasting phenomenon. Why?

 ‘Writers who come from orthodox middle-class backgrounds can’t write The Rag Trade- type shows.
 They just don’t know what makes the man in the street laugh.’

 But what the two Ronalds were doing was no different to what pretty much all comedy writers were doing in the 60s and 70s.
 Writing for men by men.
 And the way we watch these programmes now is very different to how we watched them then.
 We watch them now with a large element of irony.
-We laugh because, at times, we can’t quite believe what we’re seeing.
+We laugh because, at times, we can’t quite believe what we’re seeing or hearing.
 If you lived through those time, like I did, you completely believe what you’re seeing.
 It’s how things were.
 We know better now but I don’t agree with the people who think these things should be proscribed.
-We’re not stupid, we understand that things are different today so please don’t profess to tell us what we should and shouldn’t be able to watch.
+We’re not stupid, we understand that things are different today so no one has the right to tell us what we should and shouldn’t be able to watch on terrestrial telly.

 Reg Varney‘s career began immediately after the war when he, like so many other, mainly male, performers began at The Windmill Theatre (see Mad As A Ha’penny Watch’).
 He played piano there and this eventually led to him becoming, curiously, Benny Hill‘s straight man in a revue improbably titled ‘Gaytime.’